 Under these arrangements, financial assistance may be provided to cover costs associated with delivering outreach services, including travel, accommodation and meals and facility fees.

-Funding agreements are currently in place with optometrists for the delivery of services until 30 June 2015.
-Details of locations receiving services are available at www.ruralhealthaustralia.gov.au.
+Funding agreements are currently in place with optometrists for the delivery of services until 30 June 2016.
 Enquiries can be directed to vos@health.gov.au.